 Sash took it from him and put it between his teeth.
 “Yes,”

 Sash grabbed his beer bottle from the windowsill, stretching his black A-shirt tight across his chest.
-Faded gashes peeked out of the shirt’s underarms, filling Andrew’s mind with how the oil pebbled upon the man’s skin in the shower.
+Faded gashes peeked out of the shirt’s underarms, and Andrew recalled how the oil pebbled upon the man’s skin in the shower.

 “It’s hot in here.”
 Andrew rolled the loose waistband of Samil’s pants below his hips and tucked the rosary into his shirt before removing it.
-Using it to wipe away the sweat under his arms, he found the man’s eye trained on the AC Unit.
+Using it to wipe away the sweat under his arms, he found the man’s eye trained again on the AC Unit.
+He hummed the song’s melody and began moving to it, spinning around to catch Sash returning his attention to the wires.

-“Late September shouldn’t be this hot,” he added.
+“Late September shouldn’t be this hot,” said Andrew.

-Sash and the unit blocked the only free window, forcing Andrew to reach over them to open it.
-The man quickly pulled the cigar from his mouth before it could burn Andrew’s hip bone.
-Struggling with the locks, Andrew’s groin nearly collided with Sash’s face.
+Sash and the unit blocked the window, so Andrew reached over them to open it, forcing Sash to quickly pull the cigar from his mouth before it burned Andrew’s hip.

 “This place never gets enough air,” he said, enjoying the blast of warm wind from his efforts.